What is mediation?

 All the parties and their representatives (if any) who participate in mediation must sign a Confidentiality Agreement before the mediation will commence.

-The York Region Housing Mediation Services® will keep a copy of the signed Memorandum of Understanding for their records.
+The MoU is the property of the parties.
+The York Region Housing Mediation Services® will keep a copy of the signed Memorandum of Understanding on record for 1 year.

 Do I need a lawyer or paralegal at mediation?